carpentries-incubator/python-testing/reference.md

 -   The `assert` keyword is used to set an assertion.
 -   Assertions halt execution if the argument is false.
 -   Assertions do nothing if the argument is true.
--   The `nose.tools` package provides more informative assertions.
+-   The `numpy.testing` module provides tools numeric testing.
 -   Assertions are the building blocks of tests.

 ## [Exceptions](03-exceptions.html)

 -   Exceptions are effectively specialized runtime tests
 -   Exceptions can be caught and handled with a try-except block
 -   Many built-in Exception types are available

 ## [Unit Tests](04-units.html)